wemake-services/meta/_rsdp/work-life-balance.md

 - which code module was a blocker?
 So it could be rewritten to be more readable

-We also collect verbal feedback after each submitted task.
+We also collect written feedback after each submitted task.
 This feedback allows us to change something in the development process and improve the overall productivity.

 ### Automation

 Everything is automated.
-If something is not automated it should be automated.
+If something is not automated then it should be automated.
 What does it bring to your work-life balance?

 - you do not lose your time on a boring stuff